Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

-\subsection{Upper Bound on $H( \hbEBPtwo )$}
+\subsection{Upper Bound on \normalfont$H( \hbEBPrelay )$}

-As noted above, our bound in this section applies dependencies that exist between erasures at the output of BP.
-An outline of the main idea behind the proof is again provided in Sec.~\ref{sec:Quantization_Noise}.
+In this section we exploit dependencies between erased bits at the output of BP.
+An outline of the main idea behind the proof was provided in Sec.~\ref{sec:Quantization_Noise}.
 We begin as follows.